RedGh0st1/Recipe-page-main/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
+This is my solution to the [Frontend Mentor](https://www.frontendmentor.io) challenge on Frontend Mentor.
+Building this project helped me improve my HTML, CSS, and responsive web design skills by developing a fully functional and aesthetically pleasing recipe page.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+challenges help you improve your coding skills by building realistic projects.

 **To do this challenge, you need a basic understanding of HTML and CSS.**